Raymond Group

-Premium Apparel, Raymond Made to Measure, Ethnix, Park Avenue Woman ColorPlus, Kamasutra & Parx.
+Premium Apparel, Raymond Made to Measure, Parx, Ethnix, Park Avenue Woman ColorPlus, Kamasutra.
 All the brands are retailed through 'The Raymond Shop' (TRS), with a network of over 700 retail shops spread across India and overseas, in over 200 cities.

 In addition, the group also has business interests in readymade garments, designer wear, cosmetics and toiletries, engineering files and tools, prophylactics and air charter operations.